gustavoperusato/gustavoperusato/README.md

 ### Hi there!
 I'm Gus 😃

 ##
-- 🔭 Working as Data Engineer/Back-end dev at JustMiine
+- 🔭 Working as Dev at Elevor Softwares
-- 🌱 Studying Software Engineering
 - 📫 Contacts below
 - ⚡ “Whatever Your Mind Can Conceive and Believe, It Can Achieve.” – Napoleon Hill